PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="044" /><label for="044">![044](../slides/for_engineers/for_engineers.044.jpeg)</label>
 _044. Use prepared statements._

 We want to use something called "Prepared Statements" to solve this problem.
-The is one of the most surefire ways to protect against SQL injection.
+This is one of the most surefire ways to protect against SQL injection.

 ---